neo4j-labs/keymaker/README.md

 Online help for Keymaker can be found here: https://help.neo4j.solutions/neo4j-solutions/keymaker/

+Link to the Keymaker Blogpost can be found here: https://medium.com/@snehal.maid/keymaker-dc496d41b21f

 ## Running Keymaker

 The project is divided into 4 main folders: